defigranny/olympus-contracts/README.md

 **Returning**:
 The second step is to return funds after the strategy has been closed.
 We utilize the `deposit` function to do this.
 Deposit allows an approved contract to deposit reserve assets into the treasury, and mint OHM against them.
-In this case however, we will NOT mint any OHM.
+In this case however, we will NOT mint any NUT.
 This will be explained shortly.

 *Note* The contract must have the "reserve depositor" permission, and that deposited reserves increase the treasury's ability to mint new OHM (since backing has been added).